 Leaving your pup at home while you hit the town for date night can bring about some serious feelings.
-If your dog is well behaved, then maybe that feeling is one of guilt.
-If, on the other hand, your dog has a tendency to eat your favorite books each time you leave the house…well, your feelings are probably skewed more towards worry.
-Either way, all dog owners can agree on one thing; it’s tough to consistently leave behind our furry family members.
+All dog owners can agree on one thing; it’s tough to consistently leave behind our furry family members.
 Whether you own a house-trained angel or a paper shredder on four legs makes no difference.
+Our list of dog-friendly date ideas where your pup is a warmly welcomed addition will help.

 Highball & Harvest